In this article:

-- For Other account types, you have the option of leaving the item fees unchanged, or you can choose a specific MPR scale to apply.
+- For Other invoices, you have the option of leaving the item fees unchanged, or you can choose a specific MPR scale to apply.

-- The MPR used for third party accounts should be based on the organisation's requirements.
+- The MPR used for third party invoices should be based on the organisation's requirements.
 If you are unsure which MPR to use, you should contact the third party organisation.

 - From this list, select the relevant MPR to apply it to the invoice fees.